stacks-network/docs/_org/token.md

-During the draft genesis block period token holders setup a seed phrase (sometimes referred to as a _recovery phrase_ or a _recovery seed_ using the Stacks wallet software or their own hardware wallet.
+During the draft genesis block period token holders setup a seed phrase (sometimes referred to as a _recovery phrase_ or a _recovery seed_ using the Stacks Wallet software or their own hardware wallet.

 It was each token holder’s responsibility to store their own seed phrase in a private and secure location.
 Holders could use their wallet to verify their